tilucast/10-days-react-challenge/README.md

 # About this repo

-This repo holds all the react challenges made by Scotch.io on their 10 React Challenges.
+This repo holds all the react challenges made by Scotch.io on their 10 React Challenges course..
 I was able to do all, except for the last one.

 All the challenges are inside the folder **./src**